mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Deprecations

-* We removed the **Marketplace Content** section of [Control Center](/developerportal/control-center/#marketplace-content), which had been deprecated since March, 2023.
+* We removed the **Marketplace Content** section of Control Center](/developerportal/control-center/), which had been deprecated since March, 2023.

 ### June 29th, 2023